 There's so many different aspects to it.

-Um one thing I've known about every athlete I've ever met in my life, any serious athlete, is the amount of work, the amount of commitment, what it takes to be to take, even if you have natural talent to take it just even a notch higher where you need to be to be a super excellent athlete, it's unbelievable discipline and work.
+One thing I've known about every athlete I've ever met in my life, any serious athlete, is the amount of work, the amount of commitment, what it takes to be, to take, even if you have natural talent, to take it just even a notch higher where you need to be to be a super excelling athlete.

-And you know, and saying I came here 48 years ago with a dream to be the greatest athlete in the world, now I'm entering a different kind of race, arguably the most important one yet to save California.
+And, you know, I'm saying I came here 48 years ago with a dream to be the greatest athlete in the world.

 So I'm actually very interested.

-And can Caitlin J Caitlin Jenner win that race?
+And can Caitlin Jenner win that race?

-She must have what 99% you know, name recognition.
+She must have, what, 99%, you know, name recognition.

-And it's but it's the substance.
+But it's the substance.

-And And that was the interesting part of, you know, we had a short call.
+And that was the interesting part of, you know, we had a short call.

 I said, I'd love to interview you.